flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 {{<image src="pc_view_with_open_controlpanel.jpg" alt="PC View with opened control panel" caption="Final PC GUI with opened control panel">}}

 The VR player is now shown which buttons should be pressed and in which order.
 The VR player can also draw with their finger on a predetermined area on the real-world table.
-Once the task is completed the antenna is activated and triggers a final video that shows how the VR player was teleported back to the spacecraft.
+Once the task is completed, the antenna is activated and triggers a final video that shows how the VR player was teleported back to the spacecraft.

 <figure>